Explore

 Step 6.
 Release updates

-The development process doesn’t really stop until the app shuts down — as long as there is demand for the service, there’ll always be some room for improvement.
+The development process doesn’t stop until the app shuts down — as long as there’s demand for the service, there’ll always be some room for improvement.
 Add other features from the backlog, scale, and simply bring your video conferencing app to perfection while maintaining proper communication channels with your target audience.

 Monetization models for a video chat app